jere1882/dl-blog/content/blog/egyptian-ai-lens-architecture.md

 The **Egyptian AI Lens** is a web application that leverages Google's Gemini vision model to analyze ancient Egyptian art.
 Users can upload images of tomb paintings, temple reliefs, or hieroglyphic inscriptions to receive detailed analysis including character identification, historical context, and location insights.

-This blog post provides a comprehensive technical overview of the system's architecture, design decisions, and implementation details.
-From frontend-backend separation to advanced prompt engineering with structured outputs, we'll explore how modern LLM APIs can be effectively integrated into production web applications.
+This blog post provides a technical overview of the system's architecture, design decisions, and implementation details.
+From frontend-backend separation to advanced prompt engineering with structured outputs, we'll explore how modern LLM APIs can be swiftly integrated into production web applications.

 > 🏺 **Try it live**: [Egyptian AI Lens](https://www.jeremias-rodriguez.com/egyptian-ai-lens)